 All Indian citizens, who are above 18 years of age and are resident of the place where the polls are being held, are eligible to vote.
 Hence all of them should apply for voter card.
-However, cross-voting or bogus voting often spoils the election process.
-It was decided by the Chief Election Commission some years back to introduce a kind of a photo-identity card for each of the voters so that the voter can vote rightfully in their own constituency.
+However, cross-voting or bogus voting often defeat the whole purpose of the election process.
+Many years back, Chief Election Commission (CEC) decided to introduce a kind of a photo-identity card for each of the voters so that the voter can vote rightfully in their own constituency.

 How to Apply for Voter Card or Election ID Card?